Sütçü İmam incident

+The Sütçü İmam incident (Sütçü İmam olayı) also known as Uzun Oluk incident (Uzun Oluk olayı) occurred on October 31, 1919, when an occupying French Legionnaire ripped off the hijab of a Turkish woman in the city of Kahramanmaraş (then Marash).
+In the following fight, a local man named Sütçü İmam would fire what is considered the first shot against French occupying forces in Marash.
+The incident is considered the beginning of the tension leading to the Battle of Marash, which was the first major victory of the Turkish War of Independence.

 Background

 After the Armistice of Mudros was signed, Marash, Aintab and Adana (Çukurova) came under the occupation of British forces.
 In the autumn of 1919, the British handed control over of these regions to the French, who in October entered Marash.
 The French occupation force was primarily made up of troops from the French Colonial Forces and the French Armenian Legion.
 The Armenian Legion, comprising 2000 armed auxiliaries entered the city the day after, on 30 October.

 Incident

 Turkish Version of Events

 According to the version found in Turkish sources, on the night of 31 October, three Muslim women who were coming out of a public bath (hamam) on Uzunoluk street were accosted by an Armenian legionnaire and harassed and molested.
 The soldier attempted to tear off the veil of the women stating, "This is no longer the land of the Turks, you cannot walk around with a veil in French territory."
 The women started to scream and ask for help.
-A neighbor, Çakmakcı Sait, who ran forth without carrying a weapon was then shot and killed by the Armenian legionnaires.
-Soon after, an individual by the name of Sütçü İmam (literally, milkman Imam) opened fire on the Armenians, killing or wounding (depending on the version) one or more of the soldiers.
+A 17-year-old local Çakmakcı Sait, who ran forth without carrying a weapon was then shot and killed by the Armenian legionnaires.
+Soon after, an individual by the name of Sütçü İmam (literally, milkman Imam) opened fire on the legionnaires, killing or wounding (depending on the version) one or more of the soldiers.

 After the incident, Sütçü İmam escaped and took refuge in a village nearby.
-The troops from the French Armenian Legion who arrived allegedly opened fire in retaliation at the civilians present on the spot and also killed a certain Hüseyin, son of Zülfikar Çavuş.
-French soldiers arrested Sütçü İmam's cousin, Kadir, and tied his hands and feet from behind submitting him to torture and mutilation, by cutting his nose and ears.
-He died of suffocation while in custody.
+The troops from the French Armenian Legion who arrived allegedly opened fire in retaliation at the civilians present on the spot.
+Kahramanmaraş officially commemorates both Hüseyin, son of Zülfikar Çavuş (a reported bystander) and Kadir, Sütçü İmam's cousin as being victims of the French Legion's retaliation.

 The tension sparked by these incidents increased gradually and led to the armed uprising against the French army in February 1920 (Battle of Marash).